growi-dev/blog_content/_drafts/The-Slow-Learner.md

 In school I met a friend who owned his very own Commodore 64 and he was awsome.
 He could make his computer do stuff because he knew BASIC.
 Thanks to him I discovered programming and not only that I found out that MS DOS came with `QBASIC.EXE`.

 QBASIC was my first programming language.
-It taught me about Subs and Functions
+It taught me about Subs and Functions.
+Also: `G`

 i love to code
 i love reading code